sstark/knxbaosip/README.md

         them with as little calls to JsonGetDatapointDescription as possible.

-    func (a *Client) GetDatapointValue(datapoints []int) (error, []JsonDatapointValue)
+    func (a *Client) GetDatapointValue(datapoints []int) (error, []JsonDatapointValue) GetDatapointValue takes a list of datapoints and tries to fetch them with as little calls to JsonGetDatapointValue as possible.
+The actual value is a json.RawMessage in each elements Value field.

     func (a *Client) GetDescriptionString(datapoints []int) (error, []JsonDescriptionString) GetDescriptionString takes a list of datapoints and tries to fetch them with as little calls to JsonGetDescriptionString as possible.

     func (a *Client) GetServerItem() (error, JsonServerItem)
+        GetServerItem returns some basic gateway information as a specific result object

 Types